rediris0523/rediris/README.md

 - This repository does not prove official partner endorsement.
 - This repository does not prove final visual canon for any character.

-The internal Python package name is now `rediris` in this candidate.
-The inherited Moirai-era module structure is preserved, but imports and package paths have been renamed to match the RedIris project name.

 ## What RedIris Is